gillyware/gatekeeper/docs/usage/roles.md

 The `deleteRole` method accepts a `RolePacket` instance, a string, or a string-backed enum.

-If the role does not exist, a `RoleNotFoundException` will be thrown.

 If the role is already deleted, the method will return `true` without raising an exception.

 **Returns:** `bool`